Erivedge 150 mg hard capsules

 Elderly

 No dose adjustment is required in patients ≥ 65years of age (see section 5.2).
-Of a total number of 138 patients in 4 clinical trials of Erivedge in advanced basal cell carcinoma, approximately 40 % of patients were ≥ 65 years old and no overall differences in safety and efficacy were observed between these patients and younger patients.
+Of a total number of 138 patients in 4 clinical studies of Erivedge in advanced basal cell carcinoma, approximately 40 % of patients were ≥ 65 years old and no overall differences in safety and efficacy were observed between these patients and younger patients.

 Renal impairment